dejoo10/week4/material/Perceptron1.md

 # Perceptron vs Neuron

 Both perceptron and neuron are fundamental concepts in neural network theory, but they are not exactly the same.
-Let's delve into their definitions and differences:

 ### Perceptron